VSustar/RFIDAZURE_2/README.md

 ﻿# RFIDAZURE_2
  <br><br>
 ## Home Project of RFID tracking, MS Azure SQL Database storage and WebApp Presentation
+ <br> <br>
+ The motive for the tracker is to keep track of items tagged with RFID tags. <br> <br>
+            Project is compartmentalised into microcontroller (Esp32 in C) and cloud part (Azure IoTHub, SQL database and Python/HTML on Azure Webbapp). <br> <br>
+            In this repository is the code cloud part that consists of Python and HTML/CSS.
+ <br> <br>

+            The sequence of whole process is as follows:

+            1.RFID tagged items are registered by RFID reader and ESP32 microcontroller.

+            2.Each entry is sent to Azure cloud IoT hub by ESP32. </span>

+            3.IoT hub events are directed into Azure SQL database via Streaming analytics job.

+            4.SQL database entries are queried by Python pypyodbc library.

+            5.The data is processed and presented via Python Pandas, Plotly and Flask libraries on webpage hosted by Azure Web App.

  <br><br>
  <span align="middle"> <br>
  * This is the Web Page part of the code for RFID tracking to AZURE SQL DB and WebAPP data presentation with Python Pandas, Plotly and Flask</span>